malpa222/portfolio/_pages/redteaming/in-depth.md

 ### Compilation process

 LLVM is a set of compiler and toolchain technologies that can be used for developing programming languages.
 The main advantage of using LLVM comes from using it as a front-end of the programming language.
-In essence, this means that LLVM performs code analysis and transforms it into an intermediate representation (IR), which makes the the Rust compiler, in a way, platform agnostic.
+In essence, this means that LLVM performs code analysis and transforms it into a bytecode which can be compiled by any compiler.
+In a way, this makes the the Rust compiler platform agnostic.

 A compilation process consists of these steps: